-The department must complete a Payment Request Form (ePRF) and submit the Contract Air Carrier Use Worksheet, the contracted air carrier's invoice, and the Accounts Receivable Charge Input Document, if applicable, for payment.
+The department must complete a Payment Request Form (ePRF) and submit the Contract Air Carrier Use Worksheet, the contracted air carrier's invoice, and the Accounts Receivable Charge Input Document, if applicable, for payment.to the Central Travel Office.

 The contract carrier invoice shall list aircraft type, itemized expenses, flight hours, flight date, destination(s) and all passenger names.
 Flight crew expenses will be reimbursable only in accordance with the current State of Florida travel reimbursement laws, Section 112.061, Florida Statutes.